Emulator Issues #2001

 alignment accuracy.
 Why does this game rely so heavily on EFB copy in the

-#3 Updated by jayork42 about 10 years ago
+#3 Updated by jayork42 over 10 years ago

 An update, I found out that starting the game with EFB to RAM fixes the background